Skip to main content

 When I decided to dig out the old plants, my husband wasn’t particularly happy.
 He liked them (more than I did) and hates to kill anything that actually stays alive for us in the Texas droughts and heat.

 Eliminating something from your life or ministry will likely meet with resistance from someone who benefits from it.
 Expect that going in.
 Always remember that you serve an audience of one, God himself.
 Choose the things that are most important, the things that serve God and his kingdom over other good things.
 Get rid of everything else so that the best in life and ministry isn’t choked out by the good.
+Simplify to flourish.

 Leave a Reply